 Find your groove and Get Funky on October 5th for National Get Funky Day!

-Turn up the energy, improve the mood, smile, laugh, dance and share the enthusiasm everywhere you go.
+Turn up the energy, improve the mood, smile, laugh, and dance.
+Share the enthusiasm everywhere you go.
 This day encourages everyone to break out of their funk and get funky.
-When we add a little spice to our everyday routine, it keeps life interesting.
-Watch your interactions between customers, coworkers and loved ones improve.
+When we add a little spice to our everyday routine, it keeps life interesting, too.
+Watch your interactions between customers, coworkers, and loved ones improve.
 Funkiness is infectious!
-National Get Funky Day is a day to celebrate life, spread love, laughter, and light!
+National Get Funky Day invites you to celebrate life, spread love, laughter, and light!

 Use #NationalGetFunkyDay to share on social media.